microsoft/CCF/doc/build_apps/logging_cpp.rst

 Historical Queries
 ~~~~~~~~~~~~~~~~~~

-This sample demonstrates how to define a historical query endpoint with the help of :cpp:func:`ccf::historical::adapter`.
+This sample demonstrates how to define a historical query endpoint with the help of :cpp:func:`ccf::historical::adapter_v2`.

 The handler passed to the adapter is very similar to a read-only endpoint definition, but receives a read-only :cpp:struct:`ccf::historical::State` rather than a transaction.